web3se-lab/SmartBERT/README.md

       - 8100:8100
 ```

-## API Endpoints
+## API

-The following endpoints are available.
-Please use the POST method with FormData to request APIs.
+The following APIs are available.
+Please use the POST method with JSON to request APIs.

 ### Tokenize